-Kurt Seifried: Well, that’s the thing I keep finding right.
-People like me and Josh have a lot of domain-specific knowledge that we can apply to looking at a vulnerability, but not everybody else has spent 20 years in the open-source world digging through thousands of vulnerabilities.
+Kurt Seifried: Well, that’s the thing I keep finding the right.
+People like me and Josh have a lot of domain-specific knowledge that we can apply to look at a vulnerability, but not everybody else has spent 20 years in the open-source world digging through thousands of vulnerabilities.

 And to be honest, nor should they.
 It’s insane.
 And what drives me nuts is this is not the whole point of IT, to automate stuff and to take human knowledge and shove it into a computer.